 Text-to-API

-Donovan's text-to-API feature allows for natural language queries to be translated into API requests, facilitating integration with other applications or systems.
-This enables Donovan to fetch and relay information from connected systems in natural language, streamlining interactions with complex databases and enhancing productivity and decision-making through partnerships with Flashpoint, Strider, and 4DV.
+Donovan's text-to-API feature enabled natural language queries to be translated into API requests, facilitating integration with other applications or systems.
+This allows Donovan to fetch and relay information from connected systems in natural language, streamlining interactions with complex databases and enhancing productivity and decision-making through partnerships with Flashpoint, Strider, and 4DV.

 Report Generation

 Users can also generate reports using LLMs, incorporating new data as it becomes available.
-This feature significantly reduces manual effort, allowing users to focus on strategic tasks and cutting workflow times from hours to minutes, enabling more time for cognitive tasks requiring human context and creativity.
+This feature significantly reduces manual effort, allowing users to focus on strategic tasks and cutting workflow times from hours to minutes.

 Source: Scale AI

 Donovan supports customized report generation through templates designed for common information requests or specific operational documents.
-Once the report’s general information is added, models that can be chosen will operate and act upon the given information to generate a template report or project that the users can then refine as per their needs.
+Once the report’s general information is added, models that can be chosen will operate and act upon the given information to generate a template report or project that the users can then refine.

 Source: Scale AI